 - Reference: +14

-When you create a filter by default is a "Public" filter, anyone in eramba that has access to the section and to see filters will have your filters listed.
-You can make the filter private by going to "Settings" and making the filter "Private"
+When you create a filter by default is a "Public", anyone in eramba that has access to the section and to see filters will have your filters listed.
+You can make the filter "Private" by going to "Settings" and making the filter "Private"

-When users access a module eramba will by default load one or more filters that will show data to them.
+When users access a module, eramba will load one or more filters.
 You can choose which filters to load by default by configuring under each filter the following parameter: "Settings" > "Default Index"

 You can choose the number of items you want to see per page

-You can search any text on the current page
+You can search for any text on the current page

 You can export the table results as CSV